Murder Mystery Game AI

 Present information across multiple document types rather than cramming everything into one narrative.
 Ensure no single document contains the complete solution.
 This structure prevents players from accidentally solving the mystery too early while keeping them motivated to dig deeper.

-Key Fact: Effective mysteries require 3-4 pieces of corroborating evidence before players feel confident in an accusation—design your files so the guilty party has clear evidence stacked against them, while innocent suspects have 1-2 suspicious elements creating reasonable doubt.
+Design your files so the guilty party has clear evidence stacked against them, while innocent suspects have one or two suspicious elements creating reasonable doubt.
+This balance encourages players to gather and compare multiple pieces of evidence before committing to an accusation.

 How Do You Design Your Case Narrative and Central Mystery?